snyk/broker/README.md

 The broker client for proxying requests between your private machines and the external broker system.

 The broker forwards requests to the client (this package) and responds.
-An example use is for communicating with an internal github enterprise server, but this is not intended as the exclusive use.
+An example use is for communicating with an internal GitHub enterprise server, but this is not intended as the exclusive use.

 ## Usage